chickenbror/lt2222-v21-a3/README.md

 Arg:
     f: string representing the filepath/filename.
 Returns:
     The abovementioned tuple of two lists.
-List1 has doubled start/end '<s>' and '<e>' tokens plus all char-tokens, whereas the List2 has single start/end tokens plus non-repeating char-tokens (ie the vocab-list).
+List1 has doubled start/end \<s> and \<e> tokens plus all char-tokens, whereas the List2 has single start/end tokens plus non-repeating char-tokens (ie the vocab-list).

 #### g(x,p):
 Takes a token and a vocab-list, and returns a numpy array that represents a one-hot vector.